NSTL celebrates 54th Lab Raising Day

 Visakhapatnam: Naval Science and Technological Laboratory (NSTL) celebrated the 54th Lab Raising Day on Monday.

-Established in August 20, 1969 with 10 staff members, NSTL has grown multi-fold with 612 personnel, including 172 scientists and made significant contributions to the defence R&D. It’s recognised as one of the premier labs of Defence Research and Development Organisation (DRDO) engaged in the development of underwater weapons and systems.
+Established on August 20, 1969 with 10 staff members, NSTL has grown multi-fold with 612 personnel, including 172 scientists and made significant contributions to the defence research and development.
+The organisation recognised as one of the premier labs of Defence Research and Development Organisation (DRDO) is engaged in the development of underwater weapons and systems.

-Distinguished Scientist and Director General Naval Systems & Materials (NS&M) Dr. Y. Sreenivas Rao attended as chief guest at the celebration organised at NSTL.
+Distinguished Scientist and Director General of Naval Systems & Materials (NS&M) Dr Y Sreenivas Rao attended as the chief guest at the celebration organised at NSTL.
+Addressing the gathering, Sreenivas Rao said not only the Indian Navy but also the entire nation was having hopes on NSTL.

-BVSS Krishna Kumar, outstanding scientist, among others, attended.
-Chairman LRDC-2023 PC Praveen gave a brief of all the events organised as part of LRDC-2023.
+He mentioned that the responsibility of NSTL has increased by having its products in the list of positive indigenous lists.
+The Director General of Naval Systems & Materials stated that the organisation has a capability of designing a submarine, due to the state-of-the-art hydrodynamic research facilities.
+He wished that with the enrichment of NSTL, Visakhapatnam would become the industry hub for the production of underwater weapons.

-Secretary of NSTL Civil Employees Union JN Varma explained in detail about the social service activities rendered by NSTL during the previous year.
-He requested the scientific community and technical cadre personnel to put more efforts to support the nation through research activities.
+Secretary NSTL Civil Employees Union JN Varma appealed to the scientist community and technical personnel to put more efforts to support the nation through research activities.

+Scientist-G & Chairman Works Committee HN Das presented the annual report of the works committee.
+He highlighted that, more than 82 events including freedom walk, Swachhata Pakhwada activities, etc. were held.

+During the programme, players who represented NSTL in various national sports and games activities and officers and staff who completed 25 years of service were felicitated.